conan-io/docs/faq/troubleshooting.rst

 Troubleshooting
 ==================

-ERROR: The recipe is contraining settings
+ERROR: The recipe is constraining settings
 ------------------------------------------

 When you install or create a package you might have error like the following one:

 .. code-block:: text

-    ERROR: The recipe is contraining settings.
+    ERROR: The recipe is constraining settings.
 Invalid setting 'Linux' is not a valid 'settings.os' value.
     Possible values are ['Windows']
     Read "http://docs.conan.io/en/latest/faq/troubleshooting.html#error-the-recipe-is-contraining-settings"